Alaska upgrade certificates

 Upgrade certificates are available as milestone reward choices at certain status point thresholds within the Atmos Rewards elite qualification year.

-How Milestone Rewards Work
+How Milestone Rewards work

 • Upgrade certificates are among the available choices alongside other benefits